alien4cloud/csar-public-library/org/ystia/README.rst

 Requirements
 ============

-To create and run application using YSTIA CSAR library components require:
+To create and run application using Ystia Forge components require:

 - A running instance of **Alien4Cloud**
 - A running instance of **Janus**

-- The components and topology templates from the **Ystia CSAR Library** must be imported to the Alien4Cloud catalog.
+- The components and topology templates from **Ystia Forge** must be imported to the Alien4Cloud catalog.

 .. _getting_started_build_section:

 How to import Ystia Forge components in the catalog
 ===================================================

-There are two possibilities to import the Ystia TOSCA components and topology templates in the catalog:
+There are two possibilities to import the Ystia Forge TOSCA components and topology templates in the catalog:

 #.
 Build a CSAR archive for every necessary components and topologies, then upload them in a precise order based on the possible dependencies between them.
 #.
-Import all the Ystia components and topologies hosted in the present repository using the Alien4Cloud's *CSAR Git Integration*.
+Import all the Ystia Forge components and topologies hosted in the present repository using the Alien4Cloud's *CSAR Git Integration*.

 For the first method, see the example provided below for the *Welcome* sample.